Greta Thunberg: From teen climate activist to leader of global movement

-NEW YORK (Reuters) - Swedish teen activist Greta Thunberg will be joined on the steps of the Supreme Court on Wednesday by seven young Americans who have sued the U.S. government for failing to take action on climate change.
-They will urge political leaders and lawmakers to support them and to act to phase out the use of fossil fuels.
+The 16-year-old founder of the “Fridays For Future” weekly school walkouts to demand government climate-change action submitted a 2018 report by the Intergovernmental Panel on Climate Change at the hearing in lieu of testimony.

+It urged rapid, unprecedented changes to the way people live in order to keep temperatures from rising 1.5 degrees Celsius (2.7 Fahrenheit) by 2030.

-Over the past year, Thunberg, 16, has risen from a solitary protester to a leading figure in an international fight against climate change.
+Over the past year, Thunberg has risen from a solitary protester to a leading figure in an international fight against climate change.

 Here is a timeline on how the “Fridays for Future” movement of weekly school strikes turned global: